Kayan language (Borneo)

 Kayan (Kajan, Kayan proper) is a dialect cluster spoken by the Kayan people of Borneo.
 It is a cluster of closely related dialects with limited mutual intelligibility, and is itself part of the Kayan-Murik group of Austronesian languages.

 Baram Kayan is a local trade language.
 Bahau is part of the dialect cluster, but is not ethnically Kayan.

+Internal classification

+Glottolog v4.8 classifies the Kayan dialect cluster as follows:

 Phonology

 The following is based on the Baram dialect: